sverch/shaunverch.com/_posts/2019-08-23-butter-days-1.markdown

 date:   2019-08-23 15:00:00 -0500
 categories: butter open-source
 ---
+This is Day 1 of Butter Days, from Darwin's Ltd. on Mass Ave. in Cambridge, MA.

 First of all if you haven't read ["You Can Negotiate a 3-Day Weekend"](https://codewithoutrules.com/3dayweekend/), I'd highly recommend it.
 That blog is also just great in general.